Subscribe to Our Newsletter

 Caroline is humbled and grateful to be named the Artistic Director of Ballet Arts where she can be a part of their legacy and look forward to strengthening the company for many years to come.

-Ballet Arts, Inc. depends greatly upon the generosity of the community not only through attending our performances, but also through sponsorships and donations.
-Please help fund Ballet Arts’ performances in West Tennessee!
-Your dollars bring the joy of dance to thousands of adults and children each year including: two productions, performances for local school children, and other community outreach opportunities.
+Ballet Arts, Inc. is a local non-profit 501(c)3 organization that depends greatly upon the generosity of the community not only through attending our performances, but also through sponsorships and donations.
+Please help fund future Ballet Arts’ performances in West Tennessee!
+Your dollars bring the joy of dance to thousands of adults and children each year.
+Your contribution is tax-deductible!
+To make a donation, you may mail a check to: Ballet Arts Inc of Jackson, PO BOX 3751, Jackson, TN 38303, or give online.